shopizer-ecommerce/shopizer-search/sm-search/README.md

 # shopizer-search

-Search wrapper to Elastic Search used as a dependency to Shopizer
+Search wrapper for Elastic Search used as a dependency to Shopizer

 integrated in shopizer